Realistic Pantry Organization

 Make Organizing a Routine

 We get inspired to declutter our home, and before you know it, every space is as clean as a whistle, neat and organized.
-Fast-forward two months everything is back to bulging at the seams, and I am as guilty at this as the next.
+Fast-forward two months, and everything is back to bulging at the seams, and I am as guilty as the next.
 Staying organized is an ongoing battle.
 Take time to schedule organizing different areas of your home.
 Keep it simple to one drawer or room a month.
-Something that helps me is putting things away where they belong — cutting down on your time in the long run.
+Something that helps me is putting things away where they belong—cutting down on my time in the long run.

 This month’s organizing project is tackling kitchen junk drawers.
 It feels good, so good!